Bellenot & Boufford, LLC

 Free and Meaningful Phone Consultations

 When you contact our law firm for a free initial phone consultation, you will discuss your workers’ compensation case with an experienced lawyer right away.
 We will give you the meaningful information you need to decide how you want to proceed with your case.
 We want to give you peace of mind from the very start.
-Call 203-304-9050 (877-286-3414 toll free) or contact us online to schedule your free initial phone consultation.
+Call 203-304-9050 (877-286-3414 toll free) or contact us to schedule your free initial phone consultation.